Annual Conference of the Association of Chief Administrative Officers of Higher Education Institutions

 Locations

-The conference will take place at the Institute of Botany at the University of Montpellier, located at 163 rue Auguste Broussonnet in downtown Montpellier.
-The site is accessible via tram lines 1 (Albert 1er – Saint-Charles stop) and 4 (Albert 1er – Cathédrale stop) from the Montpellier Saint-Roch train station.
+The conference will take place at the Institute of Botany at the University of Montpellier, located at 163 Rue Auguste Broussonnet in downtown Montpellier.
+The venue is accessible via tram lines 1 (Albert 1er – Saint-Charles stop) and 4 (Albert 1er – Cathédrale stop) from the Montpellier Saint-Roch train station.

-The July welcome cocktail party will be held at the Musée Fabre, located at 39 Boulevard Bonne Nouvelle, a few steps from Place de la Comédie.
+The July welcome reception will be held at the Musée Fabre, located at 39 Boulevard Bonne Nouvelle, just a short walk from Place de la Comédie.

-The gala dinner will take place at the Hôtel des Collections du MO.CO (Montpellier Contemporain) located at 13 rue de la République, near the Montpellier Saint-Roch train station.
+The gala dinner will take place at the Hôtel des Collections at MO.CO (Montpellier Contemporain), located at 13 Rue de la République, near the Montpellier Saint-Roch train station.